It is estimated that nearly 75 percent of adult Americans experience sleep disorder symptoms at least a few nights per week.

-- National recognition: Cleveland Clinic is ranked number one in Ohio and among the top three hospitals nationally by U.S. News & World Report.
+- National recognition: Cleveland Clinic is ranked number one in Ohio and among the top hospitals nationally by U.S. News & World Report.
 This recognition speaks to the quality of our care and our exceptional patient outcomes.

 - Expertise: Our multidisciplinary team includes otolaryngologists board-certified in sleep medicine, oral surgeons and dentists board-certified in dental sleep medicine.
 Our experts are dedicated to using their experience to help those with sleep disorders get a quality night sleep and improve their quality of life.

 - Focus on patient-centered care: We’ll answer all of your questions and address any concerns you might have about your treatment and what you can expect afterward.

 What is obstructive sleep apnea?